Kinds-of-Intelligence-CFI/animal-ai/docs/installationGuide.md

 In other words, the AnimalAI Unity `.exe` should be directly contained in the `env` folder along with everything else from the `.zip` contents.

 You can then start using AnimalAI v3!
-Any problems, please get in touch (jsh81@cam.ac.uk / [thanksphil](https://github.com/thanksphil/) GitHub) and we can try to help.
+Any problems, please get in touch (ia424@cam.ac.uk / [alhasacademy96](https://github.com/alhasacademy96/) and we can try to help.